Raymai97/TellNumInJpn/README.md

 # Tell number in Japanese
 Program that converts number to Japanese in form of Kanji, Hiragana and Romaji.

+### This repo is outdated and for memento purpose only.
+I've rewritten it using better and more portable code: https://github.com/Raymai97/JpnNumText

 Latest version: TellNumInJpn v1.2.1 (21/2/2015)

 First written by Raymai97 on 19 Feb 2015 (CNY2015)